ComposableFi/composable-ibc/ibc/modules/docs/ics026_routing.md

 **Ics26Envelope**

 The [`Ics26Envelope`](/core/ics26_routing/msgs.rs#L33) enum implements the `TryFrom<Any>`
-and it is what helps us convert the protobuf `Any` into a concrete ibc message.
+and it is what helps us convert the protobuf `Any` into a concrete IBC message.
 Ibc messages have a unique `type_url`, which is a string that helps us identify what concrete message type to decode the raw protobuf bytes into.